Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

 \subsubsection{PDE characterization of Bayes and minimal Bayes risk}

-We define asymptotic Bayes risk, $V_{\pi}(s)$, at state $s$ under a policy $\pi$ as the expected cumulative regret in the diffusion regime, where the expectation is taken conditional on all information until state $s$.
-The ex-ante Bayes risk of a policy $\pi$ is then $V_{\pi}(0)\equiv V_{\pi}(s_{0})$ where $s_{0}:=(0,0,0)$ is the initial state.
-This is the expected cumulative regret at the outset of the experiment.
-It can thus be used for ranking candidate policies.
+For a policy $\pi$, we define asymptotic Bayes risk, $V_{\pi}(s)$, as the expected cumulative regret in the diffusion regime, where the expectation is taken conditional on all information until state $s$.
+We now informally derive a PDE characterization of $V_{\pi}(s)$.